Average Settlement Car Accident Back and Neck Injury

 - Lost Income.
 Often, plaintiffs will seek lost income in these suits.
 This is so because their back injuries prevent them from being able to return to work and make a living.
 In response, defendants will commonly complain that this was a personal decision.
 They'll say it was not related to the harms suffered in the car crash.
 However, this retort can be easily combated.
 Just offer evidence of the work routine and job demands.
 Combined with the injuries presented, this should show that the plaintiff's requests are reasonable.

-Chicago, IL Car Accident Back Injury Awards and Settlements
+Chicago, IL Car Accident Back Injury Awards and Back or Neck Injury Settlement

 The 44-year-old plaintiff was riding in the back of his friend's car when they were rear-ended west of Chicago.
 He suffered herniated discs, back trauma, and facial lacerations-medical expenses totaling about $250,000.